jazd/Business/README.md

 Virtually CRUD free database.

-TODO: List
+Features
 * I8N from the start
-* Almost 100% Test coverage
+* Extensive Test coverage
 * Highly normalized
 * Records are almost never DELETEd
-* Fields are almost never UPDATEd and when they are they start out NULL
+* Fields are almost never UPDATEd and when they are, they have started out NULL
-* References fields tend to be the name of the table they reference
+* Reference fields tend to be the same name as the table they reference
 * Field and table names are full words
-* Always insert, no checks for existing fields before INSERT statement
+* Procedures that always check for duplicates before insert, so no checks for existing records needed in code
-* Linking tables almost always consist of the names of the tables that are linked
+* Linking tables names that are almost always composed of the linked table names
 * Queries read well
-* No schema rules carried out outside of the database server
+* Almost no business rules are carried out outside of the database server

-The original idea for this schema comes from my gilr Origins/peopleSchema.sql, a schema I created back in 2002.
-Back then I was using the RCS source control system.
+The original idea for this schema comes from my earlier Origins/peopleSchema.sql work, a schema I created back in 2002.
+Orignally source controlled with RCS.